austinramey/personal-vault/2;30 - 4322 - Strategic Management/! Case Analysis.md

 # Case Question
-My question: Based solely on the information provided in the case, what is Johnson & Johnson’s corporate strategy (be as specific as possible)?
-What means has Johnson & Johnson used to achieve it?
-What synergies have they developed?
-In answering this question, provide evidence from the case (i.e., specific quotes) that indicates your answers to the questions are accurate.
+My question:  , provide evidence from the case (i.e., specific quotes) that indicates your answers to the questions are accurate.
 Lastly, list the importance of each unit to Johnson & Johnson according to the numbers provided in the case

 # Case Text
 ## Header 1